That’s a bad idea. I’ll explain why in this article.

 To get a job.
 Or to get a promotion.

-In the IT industry, certifications (such as the Oracle SQL Expert) are a recognition of knowledge about a subject.
+In the IT industry, certifications (such as the Oracle SQL Certified Associate) are a recognition of knowledge about a subject.
 Job applications often list certifications as a requirement for getting the job.

 So, if you’re looking for a job as an Oracle database administrator, then they might list an Oracle certification as a prerequisite.